 Lagodekhi Protected Areas

-This remote, 244-sq-km nature reserve (www.apa.gov.ge) climbs to heights of over 3000m in the Caucasus, above the small town of Lagodekhi in Kakheti’s far eastern corner.
-If you’re heading this way to or from Azerbaijan, it’s a worthwhile stop.
-The reserve features deep river valleys, alpine lakes and some of Georgia’s best-preserved forests.
+This 244-sq-km nature reserve climbs to heights over 3000m in the Caucasus above the small town of Lagodekhi in eastern Kakheti near the Azerbaijan border.
+It features deep river valleys, alpine lakes and some of Georgia’s best-preserved forests, and is home to several hundred East Caucasian tur, deer and chamois.

 At the beginning of the 11th century, when Georgia was entering its cultural and political golden age, King Kvirike of Kakheti had a majestic cathedral built – at 50m high it remained the tallest church in Georgia for nearly a millennium.
 Alaverdi Cathedral, 20km northwest of Telavi, is Kakheti’s main spiritual centre.